jon-xu/scSplit/README.md

    e.g. freebayes -f <reference.fa> -iXu -C 2 -q 1 filtered.bam > snv.vcf

-   This step could take very long (up to 30 hours if not using parallel processing), GATK or other SNV calling tools might work as well.
+   This step could take very long (up to 30 hours if not using parallel processing), GATK or other SNV calling tools should work as well.
 Users can also split the BAM by chromosome and call SNVs separately and merge the vcf files.

    b) The output VCF file should be futher filtered so that only the SNVs with quality score larger than 30 would be kept.